anoopsarkar/decipherment-class/assets/notes/linearb.md

 do not know the location of *Kuprios*; also *Tulisos* and *Kunari* are two different places.
 Most of these names have stayed more or less the same until the present day.
-However one of the names on the map (a _distractor_) is not the same that was used in Mycenaean times.
+However one of the names on the map (a _distractor_) is not written using the pronunciation that was used in Mycenaean times.

 ![Crete map](../img/crete.png 'Crete map')